 Once you proceed after installing the pixel code, you could use the Event Setup Tool to track the actions that matter the most to your business without any third-party integration.

-How to Delete Your Facebook Pixel
+How to delete a Facebook Pixel

 Before I share how to delete Facebook Pixel from the ad account, you must know that you could only delete the Facebook Pixel from the Business ad account, not from a personal ad account.
-It may not be completely removed, but you could disassociate your pixel with it.
+It may not be completely removed, but you could disassociate your pixel from it.

 To delete the Facebook Pixel from your ad account, go to the Business Tools from the ads manager.
-Then, click on the Business Settings, just like you did when you were creating a pixel.
+Then, click on Business Settings, just like you did when you were creating a pixel.